Robert Wood Johnson Foundation, The Pew Charitable Trusts Launch National Initiative to Advance Policies that Promote Health

 "To help people make healthier choices and stem the rising tide of chronic disease, health needs to be factored into public policy and other decisions that affect and influence how we live, work, learn and play," said Risa Lavizzo-Mourey, M.D., M.B.A., president and CEO of the Robert Wood Johnson Foundation.
 "The HIA process can foster a new way of thinking that puts health at the forefront of public policy."

 "The project marks an exciting development in the evolution of our relationship with the Robert Wood Johnson Foundation," said Rebecca Rimel, president and CEO of The Pew Charitable Trusts.
 "This collaboration brings to bear valuable resources to establish health impact assessments as an essential part of the policy development process."

-The Health Impact Project will fund government agencies, educational institutions and nonprofit organizations at the local, state and tribal levels.
+The Health Impact Project will fund government agencies at the local, state and tribal levels, nonprofit organizations, and educational institutions.
 Grants will be awarded on a rolling basis, and grantees will receive training, mentoring and technical assistance from the project and from leading HIA experts.

 "When decision makers understand the health implications of a proposed policy, they can make better-informed choices that avoid unintended harm and unexpected costs," said Aaron Wernham, M.D., director of the Health Impact Project and a leading national HIA expert.
 "We look forward to raising awareness about HIAs, and to working with many kinds of organizations around the country to help communities use this important tool."